Frequently Asked Questions

 My child(ren) wants to try pottery.
 What do you offer?

 Though appealing to kids, the potters’ wheel has proven to be beyond most people under 14 years of age.
 Ages 12 and up can enjoy many of our handbuilding workshops, private parties or private lessons.
-For children under the age of 12, we offer Take Away Clay kits to do at home together.

 Are there any safety risks with pottery?
 What about during pregnancy?